QunATCG/scMutrace-tutorial/QuickStart/Example3/README.md

 ## Step 3: Run scMutrace with one-step mode
 **Replace the default input path and output directory with your own file locations**.

-*This example is expected to complete in about 1 minute, using 36 GB of memory and 4 CPU cores.*
+*This example is expected to complete in about 15 minutes, using 36 GB of memory and 4 CPU cores.*

 ```bash
 # Activate conda environment if needed